ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-list-all-contact-categories.md

 ![Menu Item Contacts List All Categories tree contact display options tab](../../../en/images/menu-items/contacts-list-all-categories-tree-contact-display-options.png)

 - **Contact Category** Show or hide the Contacts Category display view.
-    - *Use Global:* Use the default value from the contacts options screen.
+    - *Use Global* Use the default value from the contacts options screen.
-    - *Hide:* Do not show the Category name of the contacts.
+    - *Hide* Do not show the Category name of the contacts.
-    - *Show Without Link:* Show Category name of contacts as heading styled text only.
+    - *Show Without Link* Show Category name of contacts as heading styled text only.
     - *Show With Link* Show Category name of contacts as heading styled text linked to Category.
-- **Contacts Select List**.
-Allow the user to use a drop down list of all contacts in one contact category.
+- **Contacts Select List** Allow the user to use a drop down list of all contacts in one contact category.
 - **Name** Display the contact's *Name*.
 - **Tags** Display the contact's *Tags*.